 This Settlement represents a substantial recovery to the Settlement Class - in both dollar value and cooperation, and after an extensive notice program, no Settlement Class Member has objected to the settlement.
-The thirty million dollars (\$30,000,000) in monetary relief, which, as noted above, may be adjusted down to \$26,400,000 based on timely opt-outs, but could have been adjusted up via the MFN clause.
+The ten million dollars (\$10,000,000) in monetary relief, which, as noted above, may be adjusted up via the MFN clause.
 The Settlement Agreement protects the Settlement Class's rights to seek the full value of their damages from other, non-settling Defendants to the extent permitted or authorized by law.
-See Settlement Agreement, ¶ 14 (Non-settling Defendants remain jointly and severally liable for Settling Defendant's sales and DPPs' rights to rely on
+See Settlement Agreement, ¶ 14 (Non-settling Defendants remain jointly and severally liable for Settling Defendants' sales and DPPs' rights to rely on Settling Defendants' sales of NGDs to the Settlement Class for this purpose are

 (holding that "[a] presumption of correctness is said to attach to a class settlement reached in arms-length negotiations between experienced, capable counsel"); In re Orthopedic Bone Screw Prods.
 Liab.
 Litig., 176 F.R.D.
 158, 184 (E.D.
 Pa.
 1997) (concluding that the settlement was the product of "good faith, arms' length negotiations[,]" which eliminated "the risk that a collusive settlement agreement may [have been] reached").
-Further, "when evaluating a settlement, a court should be 'hesitant to undo an agreement that has resolved a hard-fought, multi-year litigation."
+Further, "when evaluating a settlement, a court should be 'hesitant to undo an agreement that has resolved a hard-fought, multi-year litigation.""
 In re Comcast Corp.
 Set Top Cable Television Box Antitrust Litig., 333 F.R.D.
 364, 378 (E.D.
 Pa.
 2019) (quoting In re Baby Prods.
 Antitrust Litig., 708 F.3d 163, 175 (3d Cir.
 2013)).
 And "[w]here this negotiation process follows meaningful discovery, the maturity and correctness of the settlement become all the more apparent."
 In re Philips/Magnavox TV Litig., 2012 WL 1677244, at \11 (D.N.J.
 May 14, 2012).